swissquote/crafty/packages/crafty-preset-typescript/README.md

 ## Linting

-Like any language, TypeScript has best practies and things that you shouldn't do.
+Like any language, TypeScript has best practices and things that you shouldn't do.
 With the help of `tslint` we check the code for common mistakes and formatting errors.

 [Read more](TypeScript_Linting.md)

-We currently don't provide a direct access to Tslint's CLI
+We currently don't provide a direct access to TSLint's CLI

 ## Installation